 Life in recovery is a daily commitment to abstinence-based way of life.
-Without arresting addiction, undergoing treatment along with participation in recovery disciplines the addict will suffer from obsessive thinking, poor impulse control, constant craving, and compulsive behaviours.
+Without arresting addiction, undergoing treatment along with participation in recovery disciplines the addict will suffer from obsessive thinking, poor impulse control, constant cravings, and compulsive behaviours.
 Faith is success.
 Fear is failure.

 Change is a constant, life organismically (is in a state of flux) nothing is static, ergo you can never step into a river in the same place you did yesterday.
 Neuroscience demonstrates this at a subatomic level: everything is a form of vibrational energy.

 Our worldview veils us from our truth.
 We lie to ourselves.
 This is precisely why we need faith.
 We need to trust in the unseen, the Mystery.
 Building ego strengths and relapse prevention techniques along with using a Mantra and daily breathe-work meditation engenders preparing the foundation for psycho-spiritual foundation.